The structure of this guide

 However, the first ecological problem comes again with the manufacturing process.
 In order to become a fabric, the plant needs to undergo a chemical process.
 The process is similar to lyocell’s as it uses a closed loop system that allows to capture the chemicals and reuse them.

 The issue here is that the process requires the use of formaldehyde, a harmful irritant classified as a possible human carcinogen.
 It remains unclear if the final wearer is exposed to that chemical.
 But let’s not forget the workers…

-The next issue is the source of the soy crops as the global soy industries heavily relies on GMO crops, which require a big amount of pesticides and water to grow.
+The next issue is the source of the soy crops, as the global soy industry heavily relies on GMO crops, which require a big amount of pesticides and water to grow.
 Soy production is also guilty of deforestation and habitat destruction in the rainforest, where much of the soy is coming from.